csebuetnlp/banglaparaphrase/PINCScore/README.md

+### Requirements
+To run the scripts, they should be placed inside this project [bengali-stemmer](https://github.com/banglakit/bengali-stemmer).
 ### Calculate PINCScore

-To calculate PINCScore between source and generated paraphrases run the following command from this directory.
+To calculate PINCScore between source and generated paraphrases run the following command from the mentioned project directory.

 ```
 python PINCscore.py --s <source> --p <prediction>